mystenmark/sips/sips/sip-58.md

 2. Stateless transactions specify a 2-epoch window of validity.
 That is, they must declare that they are valid only in epoch N and N+1.
 3. Stateless transactions must specify the network on which they are valid.

-With these two constraints, validators can reject any valid transaction that has already been executed.
+With these three constraints, validators can reject any valid transaction that has already been executed.
 If the current epoch is not within the transactions validity window, then the transaction can be considered invalid and rejected immediately.

 The above is achieved via [TransactionExpiration::ValidDuring](https://github.com/MystenLabs/sui/blob/4708a2b395fbe3446a360910f863efcbbc08e27f/crates/sui-types/src/transaction.rs#L1888).